 - Notepad and Pen.
 One of the most underrated piece of gear, pen and paper are the best thing you can have with you whether you are at a guitar lesson or jamming with friends (so you can jot down these sweet musical ideas).
 And here also comes one of the most important pieces of advice: WRITE DOWN EVERYTHING.
 It’s incredible how fast we forget things, so make sure to have a written record for everything you want to remember.
 “Future you” will thank you for that.

 Again, do not just read this list, but also ask your teacher if there is anything else that applies specifically to you or your lessons that you need to have.

 And remember: have fun playing guitar!

 About The Author

-Tommaso Zillio is a professional rock and metal guitar player with the passion for music theory that teaches electric guitar lessons in Edmonton.
+Written by our friend, Tommaso Zillio who is a professional rock and metal guitar player with the passion for music theory that teaches electric guitar lessons in Edmonton.